MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserDeviceEnrollmentConfiguration.md

   - `[WindowsDefenderApplicationControlSupplementalPolicyDeploymentStatusId <String>]`: The unique identifier of windowsDefenderApplicationControlSupplementalPolicyDeploymentStatus
   - `[WindowsDefenderApplicationControlSupplementalPolicyId <String>]`: The unique identifier of windowsDefenderApplicationControlSupplementalPolicy
   - `[WindowsDeviceMalwareStateId <String>]`: The unique identifier of windowsDeviceMalwareState
+  - `[WindowsInformationProtectionAppLockerFileId <String>]`: The unique identifier of windowsInformationProtectionAppLockerFile
   - `[WindowsInformationProtectionDeviceRegistrationId <String>]`: The unique identifier of windowsInformationProtectionDeviceRegistration
   - `[WindowsInformationProtectionPolicyId <String>]`: The unique identifier of windowsInformationProtectionPolicy
   - `[WindowsInformationProtectionWipeActionId <String>]`: The unique identifier of windowsInformationProtectionWipeAction
   - `[WindowsManagedAppProtectionId <String>]`: The unique identifier of windowsManagedAppProtection

+## RELATED LINKS

 ## RELATED LINKS